"Now Listen to Me..."

 New York city is revitalised as ace cinematographer James Wong Howe, along with Elmer Bernstein’s jazz blasting score, revel in the big apple’s lively hustle and bustle while also capturing its dark and frigid indifference.

 Even after crossing the victorious finish line, Hunsecker is still not satisfied.
 His ego has been bruised and despite Falco’s prophecy of reversing their desired outcome, Hunsecker wants more blood.
-The scene where Falco draws a line in the gutter declaring “Not even if you offered me your column…” and Hunsecker’s eyes light up is one of those moments that, for many, helps make cinema the most successfully sweetest storytelling art form of all.
+The scene where Falco draws a line in the gutter declaring “Not even if you offered me your column…” and Hunsecker’s eyes light up is one of those moments that, for many, helps make cinema the sweetest storytelling sensation of them all.

 The Criterion Blu-ray (North America Region A locked) is immaculate, presented in its original theatrical aspect ratio (all of the captures above are from this Blu-ray edition) and can be ordered from Amazon.com by clicking on the image below.